MosesDastmard/movie_search_engine/README.md

       > A Python file gathering functions we needed in more than one of the previous files.

 9. __`main.py`__:
       > A Python file that, once executed, allows the user to interact with the search engine.
-When the user runs the file it will be             able to choose: the search_engine: a parameter that the user set to choose the search engine to run (1,2 or 3).
+When the user runs the file, it will be             able to choose the search engine by typing a numerical parameter (1, 2 or 3) that we set to pick among of them.

 9. __`exercise_4.py`__:
       > A Python file that contains the implementation of the algorithm that solves problem 4.